Photo: Wikimedia Commons (CC BY-SA)

 Can I visit the Yasawas as a day trip from a cruise?

 It's technically possible but challenging.
 The boat journey to even the nearest islands takes time, and you'd have limited hours before needing to return to your ship.
 If your cruise calls at Lautoka early with a late departure, some operators offer day trips.
-Otherwise, consider enjoying Lautoka itself or nearby beaches rather than rushing to distant islands.
+Otherwise, consider enjoying Lautoka itself or the nearby Saweni shoreline rather than rushing to distant islands.